 There is no one blanket answer to this question as our students all have individual career goals.
 However, below are some general guidelines:

-• COMD 4701 The Design Team is the prerequisite or co-requisite for this course because there are skills that you learn in that class that the department believes are important to having a successful internship including research, collaboration, meeting deadlines and client interaction.
+COMD 4701 The Design Team is the prerequisite or co-requisite for this course because there are skills that you learn in that class that the department believes are important to having a successful internship including research, collaboration, meeting deadlines and client interaction.
 Therefore, for most students, you should not enroll in COMD 4900 before taking this course, which would mean you would be a second-semester junior or a senior.
 For some of our students who have prior experience freelancing or from a previous internship, you may be ready to enroll earlier.
 See the answer to question 8 above.

-• For some students who have excellent time management skills, who don’t work many hours outside of the classroom, have strong GPAs AND who aren’t taking four or five classes in their final semester, the last semester just before graduation is a very good time to take the internship class as there is always the possibility that you will land a spot that, should you impress the employer as an intern, you will land a full-time job with them upon graduation.
+For some students who have excellent time management skills, who don’t work many hours outside of the classroom, have strong GPAs AND who aren’t taking four or five classes in their final semester, the last semester just before graduation is a very good time to take the internship class as there is always the possibility that you will land a spot that, should you impress the employer as an intern, you will land a full-time job with them upon graduation.
 In Fall 2017, 4 students in Prof. Goetz’s internship classes were offered jobs by their internship site.

 16. I’ve found an internship on my own that is in design and now my employer is asking me for a letter stating I am receiving credit.
 Can I get a letter from the department for this employer?

-If you are NOT enrolled in the COMD 4900 class at the time you receive the job offer, the department cannot provide you with a letter stating you are receiving credit for this internship.
-You MUST be enrolled in the class for the department to provide you such a letter.
+If you are NOT enrolled in the COMD 4900 class when you receive the job offer, the department cannot provide you with a letter stating you are receiving credit for this internship.
+You MUST be enrolled in the class for the department to provide such a letter.
 If you can quickly enroll in the class for that particular semester, you should do so as soon as you land an internship you want.
 See the answer to question #8 above.
 Employers are asking you for this letter as they can’t hire unpaid interns unless he/she is receiving credit.
 But equally, we can’t write a letter stating you are receiving credit if you are not enrolled in the Internship class.
 In rare instances, if the internship can be extended through to the summer, it might be possible for you to take the internship once you’ve enrolled in the Summer class and the department could provide you a letter to that effect.

 17. I’m an international Student.
 Is there paperwork I need to fill out?